top of page

 This project is about asking when we realised we didn’t feel strong - strong enough to defend ourselves, to fight back, to know what we wanted, and to assert those needs.
 When did we stop trusting our bodies?
 And now entering our middle-age, how can we learn to be assertive, and what would it mean to fight back?
 What does being powerful look like through a feminist gaze, and what does it look like in the real world?

-We have been writing personal, autobiographical texts and mixing these with our research findings and our fantasies of being strong and powerful.
-We hope to build a new world of feeling strong on our own terms.
-This is just the beginning… and we need to find project partners and secure funding to take this show to the next phase.
-But, this is our Iron Fantasy.
+We began writing personal, autobiographical texts and mixing these with our research findings and our fantasies of being strong and powerful.
+We set out to build a new world of feeling strong on our own terms.

 Created, written, composed and performed by She Goat